B2Gdevs/nba_stats/README.md

 and it will start up the main menu.
 It uses an old style of menu that one would fine in a classroom made by students just learning.
 This was made this was due to time constraints.

+### Retraining

+To retrain a model look at the training.py file.
+The file will search for the data.csv file within the data folder.
+Replace that with data that is similar and adjust the parsing and training accordingly.
+The documentation in the training.py file should be enough to help you create a different model.
+However, if you do create a new model with different columns that will likely cause the application to fail and a partial rewrite of the application will be necessary.

+## Disclaimer
+This program has an 85% accuracy based on data gathered since 2012.
+While it is good, there is always a chance it might not model current teams well!

+Also this application was not built for reuse and is basically a one use only.
+There were and are no plans to make this application do more than what it is able to do now.
+Therefore, the code is not a modular.